ChewChat/chew.chat/channels/lobby.md

 - Be nice to others.
 - Keep channel specific stuff to that channel.
 E.g. help to #help.
 Suggestions to #suggestions.
 Your remark may be lost otherwise.
 - Keep Bot Testing to your own channel or #anarchy.
+- Absolutely no `!lottery`.
+Any use without explicit permission is an instant kick(ban after 2nd offense)

 ## Channel Staff